BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/Tool.md

 <img src=https://github.com/Rodevs-Helpers/Helpers-Documents/blob/main/images/Tool3.png?raw=true width="300" height="300"/>

-When game runs, All the tools in [StarterPack](https://developer.roblox.com/en-us/api-reference/class/StarterPack) are replicated to player's [Bacpack](https://developer.roblox.com/en-us/api-reference/class/Backpack).
+When game runs, all the tools in [StarterPack](https://developer.roblox.com/en-us/api-reference/class/StarterPack) are replicated to player's [Backpack](https://developer.roblox.com/en-us/api-reference/class/Backpack).

 Now if you run the game, you can see a tool in your inventory.